Orbitale/DoctrineTools/README.md

 ## Entity Repository

-There are 3 ways of using `BaseEntityRepository`:
+There are 3 ways of using `EntityRepositoryHelperTrait`:

 1. In your own repositories, just extend the Orbitale's one: